UBC-Geography/computing-resources/javascript/README.md

 ## Formatting

 Sometimes writing code can get a bit messy.
-Formatters, like black, can automatically reformat your code to make it cleaner and easier to read while following a set of standards and best practices.
+Formatters can automatically reformat your code to make it cleaner and easier to read while following a set of standards and best practices.

 - [Prettier Documentation](https://prettier.io/docs/en/index.html)